gatewayd-io/docs/using-gatewayd/connection-lifecycle.md

 6. GatewayD receives the response from the database server.
 7. GatewayD sends the response to the client.
 8. Database client disconnects from GatewayD.
-9. The client connection closes and a new client connection is created.
+9. The client connection is recycled.
+If `startupParams` is configured, GatewayD sends `DISCARD ALL` to reset the session state without closing the TCP connection.
+Otherwise, the connection is closed and a new one is created.
-10. The new client connection is added to the pool of client connections.
+10. The recycled or new client connection is returned to the pool of client connections.
 11. The process repeats from step 2.

 The above steps are partially illustrated in [traffic handling diagram](/using-gatewayd/proxies#traffic-handling) of the proxies page.